fern-api/docs-starter/README.md

 ### Step 1: Use this template

-1. Click on the "Use this template" button.
+1. Click on the **Use this template** button.
 You must be logged into GitHub.
 2. Choose the option to **create a new repository**.
 Name it `fern-docs`.

 ### Step 2: Clone and open the repo in your preferred code editor